IEEE 802.1aq: Implementation notes

 The SPSourceID and the ECMT assignments to B-VIDs are then advertised into the IS-IS network in their own 802.1aq TLV.

 The 802.1aq computations are restricted to links between nodes that have an 802.1aq link weight and which support the NLPID 0xC01.
 As previously discussed the link weights are forced to be symmetric for the purpose of computation by taking the min of two dissimilar values.

 When a service is configured in the form of an I-SID assignment to an ECMT behavior that I-SID is then advertised along with the desired ECMT behavior and an indication of its transmit, receive properties (a new TLV is used for this purpose of course).

 When an 802.1aq node receives an IS-IS update it will compute the unique shortest path to all other IS-IS nodes that support 802.1aq.
 There will be one unique (symmetric) shortest path per ECMT behavior.
 The tie breaking used to enforce this uniqueness and ECMT is described below.

 The unicast FDB/FIB will be populated based on this first shortest path computation.
 There will be one entry per ECMT behavior/B-VID produced.

 The transit multicast computation (which only applies when transit replication is desired and not applicable to services that have chosen head end replication) can be implemented in many ways, care must be taken to keep this efficient, but in general a series of shortest path computations must be done.
 The basic requirement is to decide 'am I on the shortest path between two nodes one of which transmits an I-SID and the other receives that I-SID.'

-Rather poor performing pseudo-code for this computation looks something like this:
+Rather poor performing pseudocode for this computation looks something like this: